devonfw-tutorials/tutorial-compiler/documentation/Functions.md

 * adaptTemplatesCobiGen
 * createDevon4ngProject

 ***
 ### executeCommand
 #### parameter
 1. The command what that will be executed
 2. Json-object with optional fields
    * (Optional) Directory where the command will be executed, if not in current directory (relative to workspace){"dir": string}
    * (Optional) Synchronous or asynchronous process.
-Default is synchronous. {"asynchronous": boolean}
+Use asynchronous when starting a server.Default is synchronous. {"asynchronous": boolean}
    * (Optional) Array of arguments {"args": string[]}
-   * (Optional) Assert inormation.
-Only needed if a server has been started to check if the server was started properly{"port": number , "startupTime", "path": ""}
+3. Assert information needed if you start a server to check server availability

+##### Assertion information
+startupTime = Time in seconds to wait before checking if the server is running
+port: Port on which the server is running
+path: The URL path on which is checked if the server is running
+interval: The availability of the server is checked in the given interval
+* (Required) port: will throw error if no port is given.
+* (Optional) path: subpath which should be pinged, i.e: if localhost:8081/jumpthequeue should be checked path should be "jumpthequeue".
+DEFAULT: ""
+* (Optional) interval: interval in seconds in which the server should be pinged until it is available or timeouted.
+DEFAULT: 5 seconds
+* (Optional) startupTime: seconds until a timeout will occur and an error will be thrown.
+DEFAULT: 10 minutes
+* (Optional) requirePath: boolean which determines wheter your path is needed.
+DEFAULT: false

 #### example

 executeCommand("node" ,{"args": ["-v"]})